Unprotect-Project/Unprotect_Submission/README.md

 5 - Detection rules (if you have it)

 ## Thanks for your contribution!
 We created this project to help the infosec community.
-We hope that you like it as we put a lot of effort to it.
-We have more work in the pipe and if you are interested about it, we recommend you to stay up to date about furture releases by following us:
+We hope you like it because we put a lot of effort into it.
+We have more work in the pipeline and if you're interested, we recommend that you stay on top of future releases by following us:

 * Thomas Roccia [fr0gger_](https://twitter.com/fr0gger_)
 * Jean-Pierre Lesueur [darkcodersc](https://twitter.com/DarkCoderSc)

+In the future, we would like to thank our contributors and we are planning some goodies. ;)

-You can also send us greeting if you like this project. <3
+You can also send greetings to us if you like this project. <3